lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

     spring.profiles.active=github,database-discovery
     ```

-2. In multi-cluster deployments, if you want apollo client only read Config Service in the same cluster,
+2. (optional) In multi-cluster deployments, if you want apollo client only read Config Service in the same cluster,
 you can add a property in `config/application-github.properties` of the Config Service and Admin Service installation package
 ```properties
 apollo.service.registry.cluster=same name with apollo Cluster
+```

+2. (optional) If you want to customize Config Service and Admin Service's uri for Client,
+for example when deploying on the intranet,
+if you don't want to expose the intranet ip,
+you can add a property in `config/application-github.properties` of the Config Service and Admin Service installation package
+    ```properties
+    apollo.service.registry.uri=http://your-ip-or-domain:${server.port}/
     ```

 ## 2.3 Docker Deployment